w3c/webdriver-bidi/proposals/core.md

 Exposing all of WebDriver's functionality via JSON-RPC has a few advantages.
 The API is more consistent, the client only needs to speak one dialect, and it is easier to reason about the order or messages when they are all going over the same transport.
 There may be potential performance advantages too.
 Multiple JSON-RPC commands may be sent as a batch, compared to HTTP which requires a new HTTP request for every command the client wants to send.

-The interface for the new protocol would be a set of client-to-server commands, and a set of server-to-client notifications.
-Clients can send commands and subscribe to notifications.
+The interface for the new protocol would be a set of client-to-server commands, and a set of server-to-client events.
+Clients can send commands and subscribe to events.
 An OpenRPC JSON specification is included alongside this document.
-It describes a JSON-RPC interpretation of the current WebDriver feature set and adds some useful notifications.
+It describes a JSON-RPC interpretation of the current WebDriver feature set and adds some useful events.

 #### Commands